ESIPFed/science-on-schema.org/guides/Dataset.md

 People can be linked to datasets using three fields: author, creator, and contributor.
 Since  [schema:contributor](https://schema.org/contributor) is defined as a secondary author, and [schema:Creator](https://schema.org/creator) is defined as being synonymous with the [schema:author](https://schema.org/author) field, we recommend using the more expressive fields creator and contributor, but using any of these fields is acceptable.

-NOTE: Because JSON-LD doesn't preserve the order of its collection values, for more see [Getting Started - JSON-LD Lists](GETTING-STARTED.md#json-ld-list), we can preserve the order of people roles by applying the `@list` JSON-LD keyword.
+NOTE: JSON-LD doesn't preserve the order of its collection values, so if you need to preserve the order of people's names (e.g., for a citation) you can do so by applying the `@list` JSON-LD keyword (for more information about this see [Getting Started - JSON-LD Lists](GETTING-STARTED.md#json-ld-list)).

 Given the following `creator` JSON-LD block,:

 ```
 {